 The operating segments reported below are the segments for which separate financial information is available and for which segment results are evaluated by the chief operating decision makers.
 Our operating segments are organized based on factors including, but not limited to, type of business transactions, geographic location and store ownership.
-Within our operating segments, we offer merchandise for lease from certain basic product categories: furniture, including mattresses, tires, consumer electronics, appliances, tools, handbags, computers, and accessories.
-Smartphones are also offered in our Rent-A-Center Business stores and franchise locations.
+Within our operating segments, we offer merchandise for lease from certain basic product categories: furniture, including mattresses, tires, consumer electronics, appliances, tools, handbags, computers, smartphones, and accessories.